johnlaudun/jln/teaching/courses/432-syllabus.md

 The university maintains a wide variety of services and centers designed to help students who have either ongoing or emergent needs.
 Please do not hesitate to contact [Academic Support Services](http://louisiana.edu/academics/academic-support-services), and don’t be embarrassed to talk to me.

+## Schedule

+In addition to the link at the top of this document, there is a link [here](432-schedule.md).